PEP Rapid Response to the COVID-19 Pandemic

 Photo: UNICEF Ethiopia

-Seven projects, in six countries, are being supported under PEP's Rapid Response to the COVID-19 Pandemic initiative (full list below).
-Two projects are being conducted in low-income economies or fragile or conflict-affected situations (LIE/FC).
+Seven projects, in six countries, are being supported under PEP's Rapid Response to the COVID-19 Pandemic initiative (full list below, including links to publications).

 |Project title||Country||Working Papers|